REFERENCE FORWARD MODEL

 901.2-901.4 cm-1 or from 500-1000 cm-1)

 To get a copy, email me with a brief statement on what you're planning on

-using it for and I'll email you the source code.
+and I'll email you the source code.

 ( firstname.lastname@example.org )

 The RFM is designed to use the three main types of HITRAN spectroscopic data

 There are additional HITRAN data sets such as HITEMP (line data) and UV

 (cross-section data) which can be used, with some care.